TVC-Hopper/tvc-hopper/README.md

 Being based on standard MCUXpresso IDE projects but reorganized and built with CMake enables easy integration with MCUXpresso tools but also with custom tools, build needs, flashing, and testing.

+The repository has several major components:
+- Flight software
+- Telemetry and property server
+- MATLAB telemetry and property interface
+- Tools, tests, and support software

 ## Building

 ### Dependencies